 - Keep reviewing the “dos and don’t” guide that we give you.
 In these first five days, you might be tempted to eat hard and sticky foods.
 But you must avoid them, because they could break your braces and ultimately lengthen your treatment time.
 Let the guide be your friend during this process!

 - Take a look at all of the items we have given you to help keep your teeth clean and comfortable.
 You can also get many of these items from the pharmacy.
 Clean teeth and gums are more critical when braces are on your teeth.
 You also do want to stain your teeth because you could discoloring once your braces are removed later.

 - Brush your teeth at least twice a day, if you don’t already.
 For bonus points, brush after lunch too!
 We strongly recommend also checking up on your teeth with a lighted magnifying mirror, like a make-up or shaving mirror.

 - Parents – check on your child’s brushing at least once a day for the first few days!
 They might be missing some key areas where food and debris get trapped, and you’ll want them to be able to catch these spots themselves.

 - As always, young patients between 7-17 should be rinsing with a fluoride rinse before going to bed.
 And this should continue even after the first five days!

 - Most patients have no need for wax – and we actually want the lips and cheeks to toughen up during the first 5 days of braces.
-If a sore develops and you want to use wax, do so by drying the irritated area and pushing a little piece of wax onto the rough spot.
+If a sore develops and you want to use wax, do so by drying the irritated area, and pushing a little piece of wax onto the spot where it cuts your cheek.

 - In those first few days, your teeth might feel sore.
 While most of our patients don’t take pain medication, you can relieve the ache by taking an age-appropriate non-steroidal anti-inflammatory drug, like Advil or Motrin according to a physician’s recommendation.